 Most Cervical Cancers and Head & Neck Cancers are Caused by HPV Infection

-For both men and women, HPV, especially subtype 16, may also cause neck and head cancer, although it is unclear how.
+IFor both men and women, HPV, especially subtype 16, may also cause head and neck cancer, although it is unclear how.
 The most common location of cancer is in the region of the throat including the base of the tongue and the tonsils.

 How Does HPV L

 Cervical Cancer is Caused by HPV Infection

 Upon infection, the HPV genome persists in an episomal state.
 However, in many high-grade lesions and carcinomas, HPV genomes are found integrated into the host chromosome.
 Once integrated, oncogenes start to express in host cells.
 Two viral genes, E6 and E7, are invariably expressed in HPV-positive cancer cells.
 Their gene products inactivate tumor suppressors, p53 and retinoblastoma protein (pRB), respectively, and promotes cancerization of primary epithelial cells.

 HPVs are classified by genotype into low-risk (non-oncogenic) and high-risk subtypes based on their ability to cause cellular carcinogenesis.
 High-risk genotypes 16 and 18 are associated with 70% of cervical carcinoma, and ~80% HPV positive vulval and vaginal carcinoma.

 How Are the HPV Tests Used in Clinical Testing?